Stasis

 Idem, accusing the author of the accusation:

-It’s not me, it’s you, who accuse me, yet who destroyed your own moped to get the insurance premium.
+It’s not me, it’s you, who accuses me, but you destroyed your own moped to get the insurance premium.

-This strategy, like the strategy of reorientation of the fact, manifests the tendency to radical refutation, by symmetrical reversal, S. Reciprocity; Causality.
+This strategy, like the strategy of reorientation of the fact, manifests the tendency to radical refutation, by symmetrical inversion, see reciprocity; causality.

-(3) Recognize the fact, deny it was a theft, and re-categorize the action under a more honorable label, S. Categorization.
-This can be achieved via a number of different strategies:
+(3) Recognizing the fact, denying that it was a theft, and re-categorizing the action under a more honorable labelsee categorization.
+This can be accomplished by a number of different strategies:

 But this is my moped; you stole it from me last year!

-But this moped belongs to me, you pretended to buy it, but have never paid me.
+But this moped is mine, you pretended to buy it, but you never paid me.

-I didn’t steal it, I just borrowed it.
-I asked you for permission.
+I didn’t steal it, I borrowed it.
+I asked your permission.

-(4) Idem, but invoking various kinds of extenuating circumstances:
+(4) The same, but citing various extenuating circumstances:

 I was just taking my grandmother to the hospital